-The Daniels Fund Program in Professional Ethics Education is dedicated to providing support for Mines faculty to integrate principle-based ethics into their curricula.
-Mines is the first STEM-focused university to receive Daniels Fund grants for ethics.
+The Daniels Fund Program in Professional Ethics Education was established to provide support for Mines faculty to integrate principle-based ethics into their curricula.
+Mines is the first STEM-focused university to receive Daniels Fund grants for ethics education.

 Daniels Fund Ethics Initiative Principles

 Build trust in all stakeholder relationships

 Engage in fair competition and create equitable and just relationships

 Honor the rights, freedoms, views and property of others